lindenb/jvarkit/docs/ScanStructuralVariants.md

       Default: 0.75
     --sv-small-overlap
       Two non-BND variants are the same if they overlap and both have a length<= 'x'.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 10
     --version